MKorp7/CrysPy/README.md

 Protein crystallization is a challenging task that takes a lot of time and money for research labs.
 However, it is crucial for studying the 3D structure of proteins and how they interact.
 Despite ongoing improvements in experimental techniques, only 30\% of crystallization trials are successful.
 Success depends on many factors, including the protein itself.
 Recently, machine-learning-based tools like XtalPred or XANNpred have been developed to help choose sequences with the best chance of crystallizing.
 This study looks at how selecting different features affects the success of the models and compares various model architectures and parameters, using XtalPred's results as a reference to compare efficiency.
 The influence of the selection of features on accuracy was demonstrated and comparable effectiveness was achieved.

 # Requirements:
 * For surface-related features calculation: NetSurfP-3.0 (https://services.healthtech.dtu.dk/services/NetSurfP-3.0/) The program requires acceptance of a license for academic and non-commercial use.
 NetSurfP requires a specific version of the conda environment provided by the authors of the software which is in conflict with the TensorFlow package.
 I encourage you to run it separately.
+You can also use *biolib* or NetSurfP web server.

   *The software is very demanding, it is possible to use your own CPU without GPU, but you have to be prepared for time-consuming calculations and possible overheating if you use a laptop without proper cooling.
-If you don't want to run the predictions yourself, the information for the dataset has been collected in a combined.csv file, by combining the NetSurfP results obtained for all proteins).*
+If you don't want to run the predictions yourself, the information for the dataset has been collected in a combined.csv file, by combining the NetSurfP results obtained for all proteins.
+Howere this is not needed if you do not want to create new features related to surface).*
 * iupred2a can be download from here: https://iupred2a.elte.hu/download_new.
 It is also only for academic users.
 * The rest of the requirements can be install with following command:
  ```{bash}